KarimaFathi/Database-SQL-Projects/README.md

 The task is to retrieve vehicle makes whose names start with the letter “F”.

-## Problem 14 : Makes Ending with “D”
+## Problem 15 : Makes Ending with “D”

 The task is to retrieve vehicle makes whose names end with the letter “D”.

+## Problem 15 : Retrieve Front-Wheel Drive Makes

+The task is to retrieve distinct vehicle makes that use front-wheel drive (FWD).